MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **seePlanButtonClick** - How many times “See plan buttons” gets clicked in upsell UI

+### Office.Android.EarlyTelemetry.IrisPushNotificationClicked

+This event is logged when a notification from a campaign is clicked on users’ devices on the Microsoft 365 app.
+The data is required to track the performance of the notifications as a feature.

+The following fields are collected:

+- **CreativeId** - String – To know which CreativeId from a campaign is shown in the notification.

+### Office.Android.EarlyTelemetry.IrisPushNotificationShown

+This event is collected when a notification from a campaign is received on users’ devices via the Microsoft 365 app.
+The data is used to track the performance of the notifications as a feature.

+The following fields are collected:

+- **CreativeId** - String – To know which CreativeId from a campaign is shown in the notification

 ### Office.Apple.IAPReviewYourSubscriptioniOS

 This event captures session-based metadata when the In-App-Purchase (IAP) UI is shown to the user and the buttons the user subsequently interacts with.
 This data is used to help us understand the friction in the purchase flow and compare it with the funnel of a different purchase experience to understand which experience is better for the user.